laurathepluralized/multi-agent-data-analysis/README.md

 ### Stability Analysis
 On this page you can select the pertinent Categorical and Numeric variables, along with a Target variable for running a stability analysis.
 Please take care not to let any of the selection sets overlap.
 Then start the stability analysis by clicking the "Run Stability Analysis" button.

+Once the stability analysis completes, you should see a table containing one row for each unique combination of input factors.
+Each of these rows will list the values for each input factor along with distribution information about the output variable associated with the input values.

+### Correlation Analysis
+On this page you can select the pertinent Categorical and Numeric variables, along with a Target variable for running a Correlation analysis.
+Please take care not to let any of the selection sets overlap.
+Then start the stability analysis by clicking the "Run Stability Analysis" button.